thoughtbot/ruby-science/book/principles/open_closed_principle.md

 ` app/models/invitation.rb@69f3470d:17,22

-However, that would violate the Open/Closed Principle.
+However, that would violate the [open/closed principle](#openclosed-principle).
 Let's see how we can introduce this change without violating the principle.

 \clearpage